antoniofariass/Hiring-Coders/Fase 1/Week 1/02-Git/text.md

 git add - prepare the code to commit

-git commit -m " - com
+git commit -m " " - commit the file